Canonical URLs: A Beginner's Guide to Canonical Tags

 Redirect Duplicate Pages to Canonical Pages

-Redirecting is the best deduplication method if you don’t need to keep the alternate versions of the page.
-But you don’t want to delete the URLs altogether.
+URL redirects send Google and users from one page to another and are good for deduplication when you don’t need to keep alternate versions of a page but don’t want to delete the URLs altogether.

 For example, when you have HTTP and HTTPS versions of the same page.